Ulf-vom-Mond/spacecake/readme.md

 ### Hardware

-Connect for push buttons between ground and pins 13, 12, 11 and 10 of the Arduino.
+Connect four push buttons between ground and pins 13, 12, 11 and 10 of the Arduino.

 ## How to run